 This supplement, also known as SAMe, is produced by the body from the amino acid methionine.

-As it is not found in food, it may be beneficial as a supplement due to its ability to decrease pain and reduce swelling, and it has been used in clinical trials for people with arthritis.
+As it is not found in food, it may be beneficial as a supplement due to its ability to decrease pain and reduce swelling.
+Clinical trials have shown that it can be used to treat arthritis.

-In summary, while some very well-researched joint supplements are available for dogs, it is essential to note that using joint supplements for conditions such as osteoarthritis can only be part of a multi-modal treatment approach.
+In summary, while some very well-researched joint supplements are available for dogs, they can only be part of a multimodal treatment approach for conditions such as osteoarthritis.

-Excess weight placing undue stress on the joints is a significant factor in osteoarthritis.
+Excess weight, which places undue stress on the joints, is a significant factor in osteoarthritis.
 Therefore, dietary management plays an important role, and it might be worth looking for dog foods designed for weight management.

 These foods allow you to feed your dog a standard portion size rather than simply cutting down on the portion size of their usual fare, which will help to avoid hunger between meals.

 In addition, weight management foods often benefit from adding certain vital ingredients.
-For example, look out for foods containing L-carnitine, which helps the body use fat as an energy source and preserves muscle mass, often reduced during weight loss.
-Some foods also have the added benefit of including joint supplements too.
+For example, look for foods containing L-carnitine.
+This helps the body use fat as an energy source and preserves muscle mass, which is often reduced during weight loss.
+Some foods also include joint supplements.

 Joint supplements for dogs can help to improve joint health and mobility.
 They are especially beneficial for older dogs, which are more likely to experience joint pain and stiffness.
 Some of the most common ingredients in joint supplements for dogs include:

-When choosing a joint supplement for your dog, it is essential to read the label carefully and choose a product appropriate for your dog’s age and weight.
-It would be best to talk to your veterinarian before giving your dog any supplements, as they can interact with certain medications.
+When choosing a joint supplement for your dog, read the label carefully and choose a product appropriate for its age and weight.
+It is also best to talk to your veterinarian before giving your dog any supplements, as they can interact with certain medications.

 Here are some of the best joint supplements for dogs:

-These supplements are all made with high-quality ingredients and have been clinically proven to help improve joint health and mobility in dogs.
-One of these supplements may be an excellent option to help your dog maintain joint health.
+These supplements are all made with high-quality ingredients and have been clinically proven to improve joint health and mobility in dogs.
+One of these supplements may be an excellent option for helping your dog maintain joint health.

 Here are some additional tips for helping your dog maintain their joint health: